Best Cardio To Burn Fat

-Today I want to share with you some of my thoughts and research that I found about fat burning cardio.
+So today I want to share with you some of my thoughts and research that I found about the effects of cardio on fat loss and the best type of fat burning cardio.

 The mechanism by which regular cardio leads to weight loss is not at all burning fat or calories, but in developing the body's ability to form reserves of available energy for exercise.
 Such energy is taken from carbohydrates and stored in glycogen.